mbradic/gopas-osnovy/JS_REDUX1 EN.md

 JS_REDUXJS1 - Redux and its implementation in Angular and React applications

 This course is designed for intermediate JavaScript programmers who want to learn how to manage the state of their front-end applications using the Redux library.
 Participants will learn how to use the objects and features provided by this library for applications developed in React or Angular.
-The course assumes knowledge of the DOM object model in the browser at the [JS_DOM1] course level and moderately advanced knowledge of JavaScript at the [JS_ADV] course level.
+The course assumes knowledge of the DOM object model in the browser at the [JS_DOM1] course level and moderately advanced knowledge of JavaScript at the [JS_PROG2] course level.

 #### Length